Student Code of Conduct

-- As the appropriate staff or faculty member may not see all discussion or forum posts, please contact email@example.com to voice complaints or ideas for improvement for the course or College.
+- As the appropriate staff or faculty member may not see all discussion or forum posts, please contact firstname.lastname@example.org to voice feedback or ideas for improvement for the course or College.
 ACHS values student comments and feedback and would love to hear from you.

 Correct Meetings are used in the event there is a code of conduct violation or any other disciplinary action.
 Anyone may request a Corrective Meeting.
 A request for a Corrective Meeting can be submitted in any manner and should be directed to the Dean of Students when possible.
-The Dean of Students or nominee coordinates the Corrective Meeting.
+The Director of Academic Services or nominee coordinates the Corrective Meeting.
 He or she will give notice by phone, email, text, or mail to the student (or to their guardian if the student is a minor) to meet for a Corrective Meeting.

 A Corrective Meeting may be held in person, by telephone, or online.
 If the student does not meet as requested, a decision may be made in the student’s absence.
 At the Corrective Meeting, the student and the College official will review the situation and discuss possible action.
 The College official will provide the student with an opportunity to respond and discuss this response.
 The College official will inform the student of ACHS’s decision with respect to the situation within 30 business days of the meeting and sooner when possible.
 The results of the Corrective Meeting are binding.

 The College official may impose the following forms of discipline following a Corrective Meeting:

 - Reprimand: Written or verbal notice that a student’s conduct in a specific instance does not meet ACHS standards and that continued misconduct may result in a more serious disciplinary action.